preeves-splunk/pla1750b/module_3/Module 3 DDAS, DDAA, DDSS Configuration.md

 That's it!
 The new DDSS destination will be added to the Splunk Cloud environment.

-## Task 3: Configure an existing index to send to DDSS
+## Task 3: Configure an Index to Send to DDSS

 Now that the DDSS destination has been added, you'll need to configure an index to send data to it.
 The sales team would like all purchase-related data to be saved to an Amazon S3 bucket after it has been searchable in Splunk Cloud for 90 days.
 The sales data is located in the `purchases` index.